shivannis/xandr-docs-public/xandr-docs/articles/monetize/vertical-video-creatives.md

 For example, unlike a traditional tall creative for HDTV measuring 1920 x 1080 pixels, a vertical version might be 1080 pixels wide and 1920 pixels tall.
 A square video creative might be 600 x 600 pixels.
-Xandr supports vertical video for out-stream and side-stream play.
+Microsoft Advertising supports vertical video for out-stream and side-stream play.

 Vertical videos can be displayed either in a "native" or full-screen